tobjaw/taskfile-parts/IMPLEMENTATION.md

    - Results are cached based on Taskfile content
    - Subsequent evaluations are instant

-3. **Platform Requirements**: To evaluate multi-system flakes without remote builders:
+3. **Platform Requirements**:
-   - macOS users need Rosetta 2 (enabled by default on Apple Silicon)
-   - Linux users need `extra-platforms = x86_64-darwin` configured or binary cache access
-   - The IFD uses x86_64-darwin for the YAML parser to maximize compatibility
+   - Works natively when evaluating for the current system (default behavior)
+   - For cross-platform evaluation (e.g., `nix flake show --all-systems`), you have options:
+     - Set `ifdSystem` to a system you can build for (recommended for development)
+     - Configure remote builders for target platforms, OR
+     - Use binary caches (like cache.nixos.org) to substitute pre-built parsers
+   - The IFD build is very fast (< 1 second), so even without caches it's quick

 4. **Internal Tasks**: Taskfile's internal tasks (prefixed with `:`) are not automatically excluded.
 Use `excludeTasks` to hide them if needed.